 And while the grinds aren’t quite as uniform as those produced by more expensive models, the Bistro has some nice features for a machine under $100: A friction clutch lets you know if small stones get into the burrs, and the 11-ounce borosilicate glass bin helps reduce static, meaning the grounds are easily poured out.

 If you’re really into espresso or looking to delve into the art of coffee-making, you may want to look at higher-end models.
-Espresso requires an extremely fine grind — think the consistency of powdered sugar — and those grinds need to be uniform in size.
+Espresso machines requires an extremely fine grind — think the consistency of powdered sugar — and those grinds need to be uniform in size.
 Entry-level grinders just can’t reach that level of fineness or consistency.
-But if you’re a newbie who just wants to play around with a few variables in search of a better cup, the Bistro is definitely for you.
+But if you prefer drip coffee or pour-over or you’re a newbie who just wants to play around with a few variables in search of a better cup, the Bistro is definitely for you.

 The Japanese-made Porlex Mini is a dream for frequent travelers.
 Whether you’re on the road frequently and have more refined taste than the standard in-room coffee station can satisfy, or you’re an outdoorsy type who loves camping almost as much as quality joe, this hand-held grinder can keep you on your coffee game no matter where you are.